A Unified Framework for Hopsets and Spanners: Introduction

 Hopsets were introduced by \cite{C00}, where $(1+\epsilon,\beta)$-hopsets of size $O(n^{1+1/k}\cdot\log n)$ and $\beta = O\left(\frac{\log n}{\epsilon}\right)^{\log k}$ were designed.
 This was recently improved by \cite{EN16,HP17,EN19}, adapting the techniques of \cite{EP04,TZ06} for $(1+\epsilon,\beta)$-spanners, yielding $\beta=O\left(\frac{\log k}{\epsilon}\right)^{\log k}$ and size $O(n^{1+1/k})$.

-\paragraph{Hybrid Stretch.} The lower bound of \cite{ABP17} is meaningful only when the multiplicative stretch is very close to 1.
+\paragraph{Hybrid Stretch.} The lower bound of \cite{ABP18} is meaningful only when the multiplicative stretch is very close to 1.
 This motivates the natural question: what $\beta$ (hopbound or additive stretch) can be obtained with some large multiplicative stretch?
-This question was studied by \cite{EGN19,BP20}, who showed $(3+\epsilon,\beta)$-spanners and hopsets of size $O(k\cdot n^{1+1/k}\cdot\log\Lambda)$ with improved $\beta = k^{\log 3 + O(1/\epsilon)}$, where $\Lambda$ is the aspect ratio of the graph.\footnote{The aspect ratio is the ratio between the largest distance to the smallest distance in the graph.} (In fact, \cite{EGN19} did not have the $\log\Lambda$ factor in the size, albeit their $\beta$ had a somewhat worse exponent).
-More generally, for any $0<\epsilon<1$, \cite{BP20} devised a $(k^\epsilon,O_\epsilon(k))$-spanner of size $O_\epsilon(k\cdot n^{1+1/k})$, and a $(O(k^\epsilon),O_\epsilon(k^{1-\epsilon}))$-hopset of size $O(k^\epsilon\cdot n^{1+1/k}\cdot\log\Lambda)$.
-The latter algorithm of \cite{BP20} is rather complicated, and contains a three-stage construction involving a truncated application of the \cite{TZ06} algorithm, a superclustering phase (based on the constructions of \cite{EP04}), and a multiplicative spanner built on some cluster graph.
-The tightness of this $(O(k^\epsilon),O_\epsilon(k^{1-\epsilon}))$-hopset was asked as open question in \cite{BP20}.
+This question was studied by \cite{EGN19,BP20}, who showed $(3+\epsilon,\beta)$-spanners and hopsets of size $O(k\cdot n^{1+1/k}\cdot\log\Lambda)$ with improved $\beta = k^{\log 3 + O(1/\epsilon)}$, where $\Lambda$ is the aspect ratio of the graph\footnote{The aspect ratio is the ratio between the largest distance to the smallest distance in the graph.} (in fact, \cite{EGN19} did not have the $\log\Lambda$ factor in the size, albeit their $\beta$ had a somewhat worse exponent).